drshahizan/HPDP/assignment/submission/ass1/ganthegang/case_study1a/readme.md

 </div>
 <br>

 4. Next, get the top three highest values from the column P1 to P5 column.
+For each column, press Ctrl+C and press Ctrl+space, then Ctrl+V to fill the value of the columns to the last row.
 <p align="center">
     <img src="https://github.com/drshahizan/HPDP/blob/main/assignment/submission/ass1/ganthegang/case_study1a/12.png" width=400>
 </p>
 <div align="center">
 Figure 13: For the highest values for column H1, use the formula as shown.
-After that, click on column L1, press Ctrl+C and press Ctrl+space, then Ctrl+V to fill the value of the columns to the last row.
 </div>
 <be>